Safety and Profitability: The £22.9bn Cost of Non-Compliance

 Practical Steps: Turning Safety Into Profit

 Safety shouldn’t be an afterthought or a separate process, it should be embedded in every stage of your operations.
 From the earliest design discussions to the final delivery, consider how each choice impacts the wellbeing of your team and stakeholders.
-This means involving safety professionals in planning meetings, risk assessments, and project reviews.
-When safety is a lens through which every decision is made, hazards are identified earlier, and costly mistakes are avoided.
-This proactive approach leads to smoother projects and fewer disruptions.
+In practice that means involving safety professionals in planning meetings, risk assessments, and project reviews, not just handing them the finished plan.

 - Invest in training and technology: Your team is only as strong as their knowledge and the tools at their disposal.
 Ongoing training ensures everyone understands the latest best practices, regulations, and technologies relevant to their roles.
 Modern technology, like real-time monitoring systems or digital reporting tools, can help spot risks before they escalate.

 - Measure what matters: Don’t just count the number of incidents after they happen: track near-misses, leading indicators, and shifts in safety culture.
-By gathering data on what’s working and what’s not, you can identify trends and intervene before small issues become big problems.
+A well-run safety management system makes this routine, so you can identify trends and intervene before small issues become big problems.

 - Engage everyone: Safety isn’t just the responsibility of the safety department, it’s a shared commitment across the entire organisation.
 From leadership in the boardroom to workers on the front lines, everyone has a role to play.